Affiliate links on Android Authority may earn us a commission. Learn more.

 What is a smart home?
-That seemingly simple question has many different answers, depending on who you ask.
-In short, a “smart home” is a residence equipped with a number of devices that automate tasks normally handled by humans.
-Some are built into the structure itself and some added later, and homeowners operate them with voice commands or by artificial intelligence.
+That seemingly simple question can have many answers, depending on who you ask.
+At its core, though, a “smart home” is equipped with devices that automate tasks and/or allow remote access.
+These can be built into a building or added later, and controlled by various methods, including apps, remotes, switches, voice commands, or artificial intelligence.

-For some home owners, turning a house into a smart home can be as simple as buying a connected speaker.
-For others, it can involve linking several different products, including speakers, cameras, computers, smartphones, televisions, security systems, appliances, and more; and creating a smart home hub of sorts.
+For some people, turning a house into a smart home may mean as little as buying a smart speaker.
+For others it can involve linking many product categories, including cameras, computers, locks, TVs, security systems, and more.

 Why should I have a smart home?